javascript-tutorial/en.javascript.info/6-async/01-callbacks/article.md

-# Introduction: sync vs async, callbacks
+# Introduction: callbacks

 Many actions in Javascript are *asynchronous*.

-For instance, take a look at the function `loadScript(src)` that loads a script:
+For instance, take a look at the function `loadScript(src)`:

 ```js
 function loadScript(src) {